ilyesAj/the-magic-world-of-Kubernetes/README.md

     - 👷 [3rd example] (https://github.com/vmudigal/microservices-sample)
 - **Serverless Architecture** : is a way of building applications without need to manage infrastructure .
 Developers will more focus on their code rather then the infra .
 ![serverless](assets/README-10a8f.png)

   [🚗 more about Serverless topic](https://medium.com/swlh/serverless-architecture-complete-reference-guide-2019-55363c08d1be)
   >The essence of the **serverless** trend is the absence of the server concept **during software development**

-  :question: is it cheaper : it depends , Car analogy :
+  :question: is it cheaper than classic approach ? : it depends , Car analogy :
   ![cheaper ?](assets/README-9c5ab.png)

 # The right Definition of Kubernetes